 Open to first-, second- and third-year students in all fields, the Research Partners Program helps students get involved in research by matching students and faculty in research partnerships for one academic year.
 SIRE Graduate fellows plan weekly meetings and workshops to support skill building.

-Students with or without work-study funds are paid hourly for their work on the faculty-designed projects.
+Students with work-study funds are paid hourly for their work on the faculty-designed projects.
+Students without federal work study are given course credit corresponding to time spent working on their research project.
 Graduate fellows are awarded a 10- or 12-month stipend.